 Let’s look at some areas where even the greenest among us may be able to improve our skills at cleaning for a healthy home:

-“I use all green, natural cleaners!”
+“I use all natural cleaners for my green Spring cleaning.”

 Ahh, wouldn’t it be nice if we could judge a cleaning product by its label?
 The reality is that claims like “non-toxic” and “all-natural” are unregulated, often used for marketing purposes only.
 Also, because manufacturers of household cleaners aren’t required to disclose the ingredients, it’s almost impossible for us to know if they’re really safe.